johnjfox/Analytic_Enterprise/markdown/03c_Data_Wrangling.md

 9  Iris-setosa  Sepal_Length    4.9
 ```

 So, what just happened there?
 First, we dropped the ID variable.
 You'll probably be able to tell why in a moment, but just trust me on this for now.
-The more interesting operation was the *melt()*.
-The process of "melting" the original DataFrame essentially pulled apart the data and created a new representation.
-After the melt, we have a format where one or more columns are identifier variables (in this case the contents of the "Class" variable).
-The only other columns in the new DataFrame are columns containing “variable names” and “values”.
+The more interesting operation was the `melt()`.
+The process of *melting* the original DataFrame essentially pulled apart the data and created a new representation.
+After the melt, we have a format where one or more columns are identifier variables (in this case the contents of the `Class` variable).
+The only other columns in the new DataFrame are columns containing variable names and values.
 If you're familiar with MS Excel pivot tables, this might feel like we did the inverse of a pivot table operation.
 In this representation, each of the values in the table now appears on a separate row, whereas before all of the related variable were collected into a

 So, why did we do this?
 First off, we'll often receive data in a format that doesn't lend itself to analysis.
 This can happen in a lot of ways, for instance: